-Cauliflower and other cruciferous vegetables are famous for their strikingly high concentration of cancer-fighting chemicals calls glucosinolates.
-When you eat cruciferous vegetables, glucosinolates are broken down by bacteria in the digestive tract and transformed into compounds called isothiocynates and indole-3-carbinol.
+Cauliflower and other cruciferous vegetables are famous for their strikingly high concentration of cancer-fighting chemicals called glucosinolates.
+When you eat cruciferous vegetables, glucosinolates are broken down by bacteria in the digestive tract and transformed into active compounds called isothiocynates.

-Scientists are learning that these so-called cruciferous chemicals are potent protectors against cancer.
-They help eliminate cancer-causing substances by regulating your body's detoxification enzymes.
-Researchers suspect that the various compounds in cruciferous vegetables work together to promote a greater cancer-fighting effect.
+Isothiocyanates help eliminate cancer-causing substances by regulating the liver's detoxification enzymes.
 A large body of evidence suggests that a regular intake of cruciferous vegetables, like cauliflower, helps guard against many types of cancer including non-Hodgkin's lymphoma, lung, bladder, colorectal, prostate and breast cancers.

 Cauliflower does more than add cancer-fighting phytochemicals to your meal.
-It's also a good source of vitamin C: one-half cup of cooked cauliflower provides one-third of a day's worth of vitamin C. Cauliflower also supplies vitamin A, folate, calcium, potassium and selenium, an antioxidant that works with vitamin C to strengthen the immune system.
+It's also a great source of vitamin C: One cup of cooked cauliflower delivers a full day's worth!
+Cauliflower also delives fibre, folate, calcium and potassium.

-Here's the nutrient breakdown of raw cauliflower, per 1/2 cup serving:
+Nutrient breakdown of raw cauliflower, per 1 cup serving:

-The most commonly used cauliflower is white but you can also buy purple cauliflower and orange cauliflower.
+The most commonly eaten cauliflower is white, but you can also buy purple cauliflower and orange cauliflower.
 Purple cauliflower cooks faster than white cauliflower and has a milder taste.
 When cooked, its colour changes from purple to green.

 Orange cauliflower is a relatively new variety that was first discovered in Canada.
 Its bright orange colour means it's a good source of the antioxidant beta-carotene.